American Legion Riders Department of California,

 H. CHAPLAIN: Will be charged with the spiritual welfare of the Chapter members and will offer divine but non-sectarian service in the event of dedications, funerals, public functions, etc., and to adhere to such ceremonial rituals as are requested by the Chapter.

 Section 10.
 Elected officers can be removed from office by a two-thirds (2/3) vote of the membership at a regular meeting.
-Motions to remove an officer must first be presented to the Executive Board for consideration.
-Article IV, Section 2 of these By-Laws shall govern the reinstatement of an expelled officer under this section.
+Motions to remove an officer must first be presented to the Executive Committee for consideration.

 Section 1.
-Meetings will be held monthly on the 2nd Thursday @ 6:30 at Post 416.
-The Executive Board will meet as needed before the stated meeting.
+Meetings will be held monthly on the 2nd Tuesday and 18:30 at Post 416.
+The Executive Committee will meet as needed before the stated meeting.

 Section 2.
 A majority of three (3) elected officers present including the President or Vice-President will constitute a quorum.